-You can write in the test booklet, but remember that only the answers recorded on your scannable answer sheet will be graded.

-- Circle/underline/highlight important sentences or key words in the reading passages or questions. - Read each question carefully. - Don't be afraid to go with the first answer that comes to your mind.
-Often, first instincts are correct. - If you find a question difficult or confusing, skip over it and come back to it after you have finished the test.
+- You can write in the test booklet, but remember that only the answers recorded on your scannable answer sheet will be graded. - Circle important sentences or key words in the questions and especially in the reading passages of the Reading Comprehension section. - Read each question carefully. - Don't be afraid to go with the first answer that comes to your mind.
+First instincts are often correct. - If you find a question difficult or confusing, skip over it and come back to it after you have finished the test.
 Do not spend too much time on any one item.
 If you skip a question, be sure to make a corresponding "skip" on your answer sheet.
-Circle the question in your test. - Try to think of the answer to the question before looking at the alternatives.
+Circle the question in your test booklet as a reminder to go back and answer it if time allows. - Try to think of the answer to the question before looking at the alternatives.
 If you do not know the answer, try to eliminate those choices that are clearly wrong.
 This makes the chance of picking the correct answer easier.
+Again, you can write in your test booklet, so feel free to cross out the wrong alternatives.
 After eliminating the obviously wrong answers, pick the best alternative from those that are left. - Be careful not to be misled by alternatives that are only partially true.
-Always select the best answer. - Frequently check that the number of the question you are marking on the scantron answer sheet matches the question number in your test booklet, especially if you have skipped questions. - If you have time, go back, answer any questions you skipped, and review your answers.
-There are no penalties for incorrect responses, so fill in an answer for every question.
+Always select the best answer. - Frequently check that the number on the on the scannable answer sheet matches the question you are answering, especially if you have skipped questions. - If you have time, go back, answer any questions you skipped, and review your answers.
+There are no penalties for incorrect responses, so fill in an answer to every question.